 ORGANIZE SPICES FOR CAMPING

 If you enjoy camping, here is a tip on how to take spices along in a compact container.
 Head to the Dollar Tree for a 7 day pill container.

-For only $1 you can take your 7 favorite spices along in individual containers that screw together for ease of use.
-Buy 2 pill containers if you care to take more spices.
+Take your seven favorite spices along in individual containers that screw together for ease of use.
+Buy two pill containers if you care to take more spices.

 You can stack them together for one long tube, or place them side by side in your camping gear.

 Whatever your favorite spices, you can label and bring them along on camp outs or outdoor cooking adventures.